alecguilin/NaturalLanguageProcessor/README.md

 1. Get the next string up to a blank or end of line
 2. Call the two token functions (word DFA & period DFA) one after another (if-then-else)

-  *And generate a lexical error if both DFAs failed and *let the token_type be ERROR in that case.
+  1. Generate a lexical error if both DFAs failed and let the token_type be ERROR in that case.
 3.
 4.
 5.